ppy/osu-wiki/news/2022/2022-11-12-new-featured-artist-honeycomebear.md

 **7** of these emotive tunes (in pre-packaged beatmap templates) can be found on [**HoneyComeBear**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/319)!

 The best way to understand **HoneyComeBear**'s musical mastery is to hear it for yourself.
-Start by watching this video of [Andrea](https://osu.ppy.sh/users/33599)'s beatmap of [SpaceJellyfish](https://osu.ppy.sh/beatmapsets/811659) showcasing osu!'s different score algorithms, then explore the rest of these maps and previews:
+Start by watching this video of ::Andrea::{ user-id=33599 }'s beatmap of [SpaceJellyfish](https://osu.ppy.sh/beatmapsets/811659) showcasing osu!'s different score algorithms, then explore the rest of these maps and previews:

 <div align="center">
     <video width="100%" controls>